In the guide

 A distance sale is any sale where there is no face-to-face interaction between the customer and the business, such as over the internet and by telephone (types of distance communication).

-Allergen information must be available for distance sales.
+Allergen information must be provided for distance sales, prior to purchase.

 When ordering over a website, specific allergen information for the dish can be provided alongside its description or by signposting through a link to the full menu or an allergens breakdown.